jeongsunghun-afk/motorcortex-python-tools/README.md

 ON LINUX:
 1. "sudo apt install python3 python3-matplotlib python3-jinja2"
-2. "sudo pip3 install motorcortex-python"
+2. "sudo pip3 install motorcortex-python motorcortex-python-tools"
-3. extract the motorcortex-python-tools archive
-   "cd motorcortex-python-tools/"
-   "sudo python3 ./setup.py install"

 ON OTHER SYSTEMS (using PIP)
 1. install Python 3.x (see http://www.python.org)
 2. use pip3 to install all required packages:
-   "pip3 install matplotlib jinja2 motorcortex-python"
+   "pip3 install matplotlib jinja2 motorcortex-python motorcortex-python-tools"
-3. extract the motorcortex-python-tools archive
-   "cd motorcortex-python-tools/"
-   execute "python3 ./setup.py install"

 For instructions: